Therefore confess your sins to each other and pray for each other so that you may be healed. – James 5:16

 – Steve Arterburn

-The difference between the right word and the almost right word is the difference between lightening and the lightening bug. – Mark Twain
+The difference between the right word and the almost right word is the difference between lightning and the lightning bug. – Mark Twain